nghiaho12/CNN_from_scratch/README.md

 # How to run
 Only MNIST data format is supported.

-Download the MNIST handwritten dataset.
+Download the MNIST handwritten dataset

 ```
 wget https://raw.githubusercontent.com/fgnt/mnist/master/train-images-idx3-ubyte.gz